mutaphore/RTSP-Client-Server/README.md

 In addtion to Congestion Control, the server side also provides adaptive video compression/encoding to optimize the size of video frames to send to the client under heavy traffic conditions.
-The ImageTranslator class does the job of compressing a video frame bitstream into a lower quality.
+The `ImageTranslator` class does the job of compressing a video frame bitstream into a lower quality.
 By sacrificing a lower quality video, smaller packets are being sent over the wire and thereby reduces the congestion in the network.

-On the client side, the class FrameSynchronizer is created to solve the problem of organizing frames that was sent over out of order sequence numbers.
+On the client side, the class `FrameSynchronizer` is created to solve the problem of organizing frames that was sent over out of order sequence numbers.
 It achieves this by using a buffer and keeps track of the expected sequence number versus the actual sequence number received.
 If there is a discrepancy, it buffers the frame and fills the gap with copies of the old frame that was last shown.
-The algorithm in this Synchronizer solves the problem of the FunkyServer class.
-See below Extra section for explaination.
+The algorithm in this Synchronizer solves the problem of the FunkyServer class, see below section.

 FunkyServer